yalmip/yalmip.github.io/_tutorials/globaloptimization.md

 ---
 title: "Global optimization"
 excerpt: "The holy grail!
-60% of the time it works all the time."
+60% of the time it works every time."
 layout: single
 sidebar:
   nav: "tutorials"